scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 ![values of stack and registers](/images/2016-06-22/LHmfBE4.png)

 I hope this will be of some help to someone as a simple intro to using radare2 as a debugger.
 As someone who lives in the terminal as much as possible I am loving using r2, but hopefully this will convince others that it is actually not any harder to use than a visual decompiler / debugger.

+PS: I would like some feedback as to what people would prefer to see used for the examples in my articles.
+Would you prefer the text be placed in a plaintext code block instead of images?
+I am aware that some people hate posts with too many images and I've been meaning to step up my game and actually start writing more posts.
+You can either let me know in the comment section or on [twitter](https://twitter.com/_scrapbird) or email me (email can be found in my [about](/about) page).